Accounting 101 - Financial Accounting » Spring 2021 » Chapter 4 Quiz

 Financing cash flows would include which of the following?

-Cash received from the sale of a used company truck.
+D. Cash received from the issuance of common stock.

 Question #31